Louise de La Vallière: Family and early life

-Life in the household of Gaston, Duke of Orléans

 In March 1655, Françoise Le Provost married Jacques de Courtavel, Marquis of Saint-Rémy, maître d’hôtel of the exiled Gaston, Duke of Orléans (uncle of Louis XIV).
 Saint-Rémy had a daughter of La Vallière's age, Catherine, and the couple had a third daughter together.
-The family lived at the Duke's household in Blois.
-La Vallière and her stepsister became demoiselles de compagnie (lady's companions) to the Duke's younger daughters and met the also-exiled Grande Mademoiselle, paternal half-sister of the princesses.
+The family moved to the Duke's household in Blois, where La Vallière and her stepsister became demoiselles de compagnie to the Duke's younger daughters.
+They occasionally saw the also-exiled Grande Mademoiselle, paternal half-sister of the princesses.
 La Vallière befriended Anne-Constance de Montalais, another demoiselle de compagnie, who remained her confidante for years.

 Engraved portrait of Marguerite-Louise, Mademoiselle d’Orléans by Jean Frosne from the 1660s.

 Élisabeth-Marguerite (or Isabelle), Mademoiselle d’Alençon around 1670 on a portrait by Henri and Charles Beaubrun.

 Miniature portrait of Françoise-Madeleine, Mademoiselle de Valois by Giuseppe Lavy, from between 1758 and 1766.

 Lair says the education of girls in the Orléans court was neglected, while Conley claims that they were taught painting, music, etiquette, and equitation, as well as literature and philosophy by the Duke's almoner, Armand-Jean le Bouthillier de Rancé.
 La Vallière may have been introduced to neo-Aristotelian thought by Rancé.
-Huertas argues that La Vallière had to receive a good education based on her exceptional spelling.
-Petitfils sees her education as more rudimentary, being only in ‘reading, prayer, [...] sewing, and embroidery’, but agrees that she was well-trained in the necessary skills for a career at court (such as dancing and horse riding).
-King Louis XIV was an important topic of conversation among the girls due to plans that the eldest Orléans princess would marry him.
+Huertas argues that La Vallière had to have received a good education based on her exceptional spelling.
+Petitfils sees her education as more rudimentary, being only in "reading, prayer, [...] sewing, and embroidery", but agrees that she was well-trained in the necessary skills for a career at court (such as dancing and horse riding).
+Louis XIV was an important topic of conversation due to plans that the eldest Orléans princess would marry him.
 In August 1659, the King visited Blois; this was the first time La Vallière saw him.
 Around the same time, Jacques de Bragenlonge, son of the Duke's intendant, fell in love with her.
 Their letters were discovered by her mother, who forbade her from writing to him.
-She had a ‘good reputation’; the Duke once said that La Vallière certainly did not take part in mischief, as ‘she [was] too sensible for that’.
-Later in life, she attributed the ‘beginning of [her] fall’ to the self-assurance she gained from his praise.
+She had a "good reputation"; the Duke once said that La Vallière certainly did not take part in mischief, as she was "too sensible".
+Later in life, she attributed the "beginning of [her] fall" to the self-assurance she gained from his praise.

 In February 1660, the Duke died and his widow, Marguerite of Lorraine, moved the household to the Luxembourg Palace in Paris.
 The Orléans daughters and their friends spent their time with balls and feasts organised by the Grande Mademoiselle.
 In August 1660, La Vallière was present at the joyeuse entrée of Louis and his new wife, Maria Theresa of Spain, into Paris.

 Secret lover of Louis XIV

 Background

-Madame on an anonymous engraving from around 1662.